 - They rarely if ever repeat their mistakes and expect the same of others.

 - When they’re part of a team, they pride themselves on being the strong link who holds others together.

 - They model positive behavior and strive to maximize their own contribution.

 - They have high expectations and it shows.

 - They respect the time of all those around them.

 - In a nutshell, you can count on them and don’t have to fret over their professional commitment or personal discipline.

 I have no idea what our future holds.
 The length and depth of our current challenges is anyone’s guess.
 However, I do know what good leadership looks like and what it takes to navigate adversity.
 The best leaders focus on what counts and count what matters.
 Their time management is exemplary.
 They are careful and thoughtful with their commitments, but when they commit, they fully commit.
 As is always the case, the answer isn’t to do too much or too little, but step back, reflect, consider your options, hone your focus, make calculated decisions, and then implement them to the best of your ability.

-Uncertain times call for stable, focused, determined and committed leaders.
+Uncertain times call for stable, focused, determined leaders who fulfill their commitments.

 - Live Up To Your Commitments (capacity-building.com)